awsdocs/amazon-athena-user-guide/doc_source/connectors-cloudera-impala.md

 ### Connection string<a name="connectors-cloudera-impala-connection-string"></a>

-Use a JDBC connection string in the following format to connect to a database instance\.
+Use a JDBC connection string in the following format to connect to an Impala cluster\.

 ```
 impala://${jdbc_connection_string}